 - Texture: Loose, rippled waves; feels like crushed velvet or lamb's wool.

 - Grooming: Minimal.
-Wipe with a soft cloth or chamois.
-Occasional bathing (monthly) helps manage skin oils.
+Wipe with a soft cloth.
+Occasional bathing helps manage skin oils.

 - Special Note: Their thin coat offers little insulation.
-They may need sweaters in cold climates and protection from sun exposure.
+They may need sweaters in cold climates.

 Cornish Rex Coat & Care

-- Texture: Tight, uniform marcel waves; feels like silk, chenille, or rabbit fur.
+- Texture: Tight, uniform marcel waves; feels like silk or rabbit fur.

 - Grooming: Minimal.
-Gentle brushing with a soft brush or cloth.
-Bath only as needed to control oils.
+Gentle brushing with a soft brush.

-- Special Note: Lacks guard hairs entirely, making them highly sensitive to temperature and sunburn.
+- Special Note: Lacks guard hairs entirely, making them highly sensitive to temperature.
 Indoor-only living is non-negotiable.

 Devon Rex Health